DevOps-Boot/fastapi-k8s/docs/project/overview/objectives.md

 # Project objectives

-## Automate Cloud infrastructure deployment
+## Automate cloud infrastructure provisioning

 - Develop and execute scripts for automating server creation, ensuring that server provisioning aligns with the project's architecture requirements.